TryHackMeNow/CyberLab/README.md

 | 3        | em2      | 172.20.30.10      | DMZ    | NAT-Network          |
 | 4        | em3      | 172.20.40.10      | ATCK   | NAT-Network          |
 |          |          |                   |        |                      |

-#### Web Interface

-The firewall router is managed via web browser.
-The web interface is online at the firewall's LAN adapter address, i.e. http://172.20.20.10.
-User: `admin`, password: `TryHackMe!`

-**Notes**
-- The firewall router forwards DNS requests it cannot resolve to the WAN interface (internet) and the active directory domain controller.

 # License Information
 This contribution uses the following free software components: